 The flood still keeps coming back with its churning muddy water.

-Sitting on the tulsi chaura, a podium of brick and cement around the holy basil plant, we played “pull fight” for a long time.
+I felt my kid repeatedly tug at my shirt.
+Busy with hugging relatives and exchanging memories, I had completely forgotten that I had promised him a game of ‘pull fight’ with Gulmohur buds.
+Tired of his toxic Chinese toys that did nothing except move and cry for a day, he was desperately looking forward to what sounded quite different.
+Sitting on the tulsi chaura, a podium of brick and cement around the holy basil plant, we played ‘pull fight’ for a long time.
 He was ecstatic.
 Holding hands we rummaged through the undergrowth.
 We ate wild berries from thorny plants.
 We felt on our face the cool air pregnant with rice husk.
 We marveled at a banyan tree that had completely engulfed a date palm.
-We collected and ate fallen dates.
-We ran through harvested fields and picked up strange fruits from unknown trees.
+We collected and ate fallen dates and ran through harvested fields, picking up strange fruits from unknown trees.
 We passed villagers carrying large bundles of harvested paddy hanging from either ends of their sharpened bamboo stems.
 Unaccompanied kids returned from the school, spring-footed.
 Birds blackened the air, settling on the trees after a day of scouring for food.

 He kept on asking wild questions.
 About snails and their white homeopathic eggs.
 About furtive tortoises.
 About crows lifting little chicks.
 About tomcats sneaking into rooster coops.